Paying council tax on an empty property - what landlords need to know

 There are some instances that automatically exempt you from paying council tax.
 The first of these is if you are selling a home on behalf of someone who has died.
-In this instance you will be liable to start paying council tax six months after you receive a probate.
+In this instance, you will be liable to start paying council tax six months after you receive a probate.

 Your local council will typically inform you of the date from which you must start making council tax payments if your home has been undergoing major improvements or if you are building a new property.
 This will come in the form of a ‘completion notice’.
-If you are renting out your property it is always worth considering taking out a landlord insurance policy, so that you are protected should anything go wrong since a vacant property or a property undergoing renovation is more vulnerable than an occupied one.
+If you are renting out your property it is always worth considering taking out a landlord insurance policy.
+This means that you are protected if anything goes wrong since a vacant property or a property undergoing renovation is more vulnerable than an occupied one.

 There are also some provisions for derelict properties.
 A property is only considered derelict if it isn’t at all habitable (this can be due to any kind of extensive damage), or if it requires major structural improvement to make it ‘wind and watertight’ for habitation.

-Local councils vary considerably in their approach to paying council tax on vacant properties.
+As we mentioned at the beginning of this article, local councils vary considerably in their approach to paying council tax on vacant properties.
 It is therefore always worth calling your local council, armed with relevant documentation and dates, to confirm the extent of your liability.

 For more information read the Government guidelines on council tax for second homes and empty properties.